Facts, Stats, Rankings

 From U.S. News to Colleges That Change Lives, Beloit is consistently recognized by the nation’s premier evaluators of higher education for the things that actually matter.
 Beloit is always among the very best institutions for students seeking a personalized, flexible, and world-relevant college experience.

-U.S. News & World Report continues to prominently feature Beloit in its annual “Best Colleges” rankings, particularly in the areas emphasizing teaching quality and value.
+U.S. News & World Report continues to prominently feature Beloit in its annual “Best Colleges” rankings, particularly in the areas emphasizing innovation, teaching quality, and value.

 In the 2020 report, Beloit was ranked: